pangio/nodejs-pubsub/README.md

-#Pub-Sub server
+#PubSub server
-Pub-Sub server example with NodeJS & Socket.io.
+PubSub server example with NodeJS & Socket.io.

-Checkout also de [webserver] (https://github.com/pangio/nodejs-webserver) to taste the real-time with NodeJS & Socket.io
+For the full example checkout also the [webserver] (https://github.com/pangio/nodejs-webserver) front-end and taste the real-time with NodeJS, Socket.io & Google Charts.

 # Stack
 *  Nodejs v0.12